 Entry and Exit Requirements

-- Review and follow the travel recommendations of the CDC for Spain as well as International Travel
+- Review and follow the travel recommendations of the CDC for International Travel

 - Monitor appropriate websites for updates and information about COVID or other emergencies before departing and while in the destination country.
 The U.S. Embassy for Spain provides updates that can be found on their website